 “Scout, don’t touch that—it’ll hurt!”

 She snapped her hand back.
-But as soon as I turned, once again her finger inched towards that purple light.
+But when I turned around, her little finger inched towards that purple light again.

 “Honey, if you touch the light, it’ll zap you, and that will hurt.
 Don’t do it!”

-Where her disobedience was concerned, I knew what Scout was going to do, and I forgave her for not listening to me.
-But did that mean she wouldn’t get zapped?
+First, where her disobedience was concerned, I knew what Scout was going to do, and I forgave her for not listening to me.
+But did my forgiveness mean she wouldn’t get zapped?
 Of course not.
-And was her getting zapped a result of me punishing her for her disobedience?
-Again, no. The disobedience was one issue, and getting zapped was another.
-While her disobedience required my forgiveness, getting zapped required a band-aid (the magical cure all!) and a hug.
-If you touch a bug zapper, you get shocked whether you’re forgiven or not.
+Getting shocked is the natural consequence of touching a bug zapper, whether you’re forgiven or not.

-I was thinking of that when I recently re-read John Owen’s famous conundrum for Arminians, involving the atonement.
-Owen, a renown Puritan, tried to demonstrate the logical necessity of the Calvinist doctrine of Limited Atonement.
+I was thinking of that when I recently re-read John Owen’s famous conundrum.
+Owen tried to demonstrate the logical necessity of the Calvinist doctrine of Limited Atonement.
 Here is what he wrote: